Denisious-11/Traffic-Sign-Detection-and-Recognition-System-/README.md

 To develop an effective Traffic sign detection and recognition system using Yolo object detection  method.

-GUI : desktop application using Python Tkinter Module Publicly available “INDIAN CAUTIONARY TRAFFIC SIGN -ICTS dataset” for the project implementation
+GUI : desktop application using Tkinter Module Publicly available “INDIAN CAUTIONARY TRAFFIC SIGN -ICTS dataset” for the project implementation